 At twelve, however, everything was baffling – and bothersome.
 While her boy mates carried on doing the stuff they had always done, girl friends were becoming giggly and cliquey and even standoffish if she didn’t conform.
 Like wearing makeup!
 That was something she had played with when she was ten, checking out Mom’s drawer of lipsticks – all of similar shades of rust.
 Rust had been her chosen colour.
 Mom had often lamented that she never could find the exact shade.

-She knew that at twelve, she wasn’t supposed to pinch her mother’s lipstick.
+She knew that at twelve, she wasn’t supposed to loot her mother’s lipstick stash.
 If she didn’t want to be shunned by her worldly girlfriends, she was supposed to find her own colour – with their help.
 They had scrounged through makeup counters, urging her to pinch this colour or that, without getting caught.

 Her Mom now had many rules – including rules about modesty.
 She wasn’t permitted to leave the house unless her school uniform hung just below her knees, the way it was intended.

 Except – to be in with the in-crowd, she had to hoist her skirt high above her knees, without showing underwear.